 Selecting a bag of popcorn is a large task since there are many types.
 We have lived through our parents making popcorn for us as kids.
 It started with a large saucepan, a bunch of oil, and some popcorn.
-Dad would heat up the oil and a couple kernels, and when they'd pop, he'd add a cup of dry corn kernels.
+Dad would heat up the oil and a couple of kernels, and when they'd pop, he'd add a cup of dry corn kernels.
 As they popped and filled the pan, he'd open the lid and pour the popped corn out and continue shaking his pan.
 He'd pop for a few seconds, then pour off the popped corn again.

-There is a trick to doing that, since if you don't pour off your popped pieces, they will scorch and burn; you'll then have to start over with a fresh batch.
+There is a trick to doing that since if you don't pour off your popped pieces, they will scorch and burn; you'll then have to start over with a fresh batch.
 It is important that your oil does not sit with no kernels since it would start to smoke and you'd have to start over.

 It was truly a process.

 The process hasn't changed much, but the container that we use is the West Bend Stir Crazy, which amounts to a bowl inverted over a pan with a stick.
-The stick revolves and moves the kernels of unpopped corn and keeps it from sticking in one spot.
+The stick revolves and moves the kernels of unpopped corn and keeps them from sticking in one spot.

 |Prep time||Cook time||Ready in||Yields|